Phil Cooper on Internet Marketing Coaching and MLM Success

 My blog is almost a year old now.
 I have somewhere between 30 and 40 posts I think (51).
 Organic traffic has been good.
-Steadily climbing, as long as I’m consistent.
+It is steadily climbing, as long as I am consistent.
 It gets tough finding the time to write the blog.

 I still work full time for the asphalt company, that I sold my company to.
 I also have my 3 young boys I spend lots of time with.
-I’d like to be as consistent at Jelena Ostrovska or Ray Higdon.
+I would like to be as consistent at Jelena Ostrovska or Ray Higdon.
 They are both blogging machines.

 I notice you add video to a lot of your posts.
 How effective has video been to your internet business success?

 Video has been key for me.
-I’ve gotten comfortable on video and I’m in my vehicle a lot.
+I have gotten comfortable on video and I am in my vehicle a lot.
 So, most of my videos have been in my car and with my dog, Xena looking over my shoulder.

 What’s your favorite social media platform right now and how do you generate leads with it?

-Definitely Twitter.
+Definitely Twitter is my favorite lead gen platform.
 I just offer up value and the leads flow in.
-I’ve been able to turn Twitter into an automatic lead generation machine, thanks to coaching from Adam Chandler and Marc Lalonde.
+I have been able to turn Twitter into an automatic lead generation machine, thanks to coaching from Adam Chandler and Marc Lalonde.

 What’s your favorite book right now and why?

 Other than that, I haven’t given it much thought yet.
-My company has a new product launch 12.1 and I’m focused on laying out my marketing and building teams for the launch.
+My company has a new product launch 12.1 and I am focused on laying out my marketing and building teams for the launch.